lfenzo/lfenzo.github.io/content/projects/data-science/machine-learning/inmet-solar-sao-paulo.md

 ### IDW-based Interpolation

 This method is very similar to the [Data Imputation](#data-imputation) technique used for the data imputation in the first procedure, however, instead of using IDW to interpolate values of missing features, we are interpolating predictions generated the site-specific models.
 As in the generalization model, this baseline model also incorporates the measure of "trustworthiness" of site-specific models by adding to the weights the error from the estimators.
-As a reference, the following equation shows the calculation of a weight ($e_{s_i}$ is the best estimator for the site $s_i$; $s_0$ is the site for which the predictions are generated and $d$ is the Haversine Distance).
+As a reference, the following equation shows the calculation of a weight of the model associated to a station $s_i$ with respect to the station $s_0$ ($e_{s_i}$ is the best estimator for the site $s_i$ and $d$ is the Haversine Distance).

 $$
 w_i(s_0,s_i) = \dfrac{1}{d(s_0, s_1)^2} \bigg( \dfrac{\text{RMSE}(e_{s_i}) + \text{MAE}(e_{s_i})}{2} \bigg)^{-1}